Austin-Smith-999/Password-Generator/README.md

 # Password-Generator
 Application that generates a random password based on user-selected criteria.
+Using just JavaScript and HTML/CSS.

 ![screenshot](./pictures/PasswordGeneratorPic.png)